• Documentation

 We scan:

-• Confluence page or blog post body.
+• Confluence page or blog post body and title.

 We don’t scan: